SUPER NEW PLAY SPECIAL!

 Friday & Saturday at 7:30 pm

 Due to the small size of our venue, all patrons must wear masks covering both the nose and mouth while in attendance for all performances in May 2022.
 Masks must be surgical, KN95, or N95, and must not be bandanas, face shields, or other substitutes.
 Surgical masks will be provided at no cost at our box office.
 Note that ticket sales for this event opened during a low ebb in the Covid pandemic, and that Playwrights Local reserves the right to revise this policy in the event of another spike in cases or similar health crisis.
-For additional information, consult our policy at www.playwrightslocal.org/safety.
+Consult our policy at www.playwrightslocal.org.

 Stage Manager / Props Designer……….Lisa L. Wiley